ajnjit/Homework2/README.md

 <p> A summary of the Browser Wars between Microsoft and Netscape.
 I want people to understand that Netscape was the first to make a user-friendly web browser and Microsoft followed after them.
 However, Microsoft quickly captured the web browser market because of the monoploy it created with its PCs.

-I will goes into a summary of how the 'internet search' was created.
-This will then lead a summary of how Google became the center stage as the popular web browser. </p>
+I will goes into a summary of what browser wars, the history of the first browser, and finally explain how the browser wars happened. </p>

 ### Website General Info